PACKAGE LEAFLET: INFORMATION FOR THE USER

 The risk of having a blood clot with Daylette is small, but some conditions increase the risk.
 Your risk is higher:

-It is essential to inform your doctor if you have any of the conditions listed above, even if you are unsure.
+It is important to inform your doctor if you suffer from any of the conditions above, even if you are not sure.
 Your doctor may decide that you should stop using Daylette.

-If any of the conditions listed above change while you are using Daylette, for example, a close relative experiences a blood clot without a known cause or you gain a lot of weight, inform your doctor.
+If any of the conditions above change while you are using Daylette, for example, a close relative experiences a thrombosis without known cause or you gain a lot of weight, inform your doctor.

 BLOOD CLOTS IN AN ARTERY